publiccodenet/publiccode.net/standard-for-public-code/index.md

 This makes clear to potential users and contributors that the codebase is of high quality, and updates will be too.

 The audit performed by the Foundation for Public Code is meant to complement machine testing, as machines are great at testing things like syntax and whether outcomes align with expectations.
-Things meant for humans, such as testing whether documentation is actually understandable and accessible in context, the commit messages make sense, and whether community guidelines are being followed are impossible for machines to test.
+Things meant for humans are impossible for machines to test, like whether documentation is actually understandable and accessible in context, the commit messages make sense, and community guidelines are being followed.

 The audit tests the entire codebase, including source code, policy, documentation and conversation for compliance with both the standards set out by the Foundation for Public Code and the standards set out in the codebase itself.

 ### How the process works

-Every time a contribution is suggested to a codebase, through for instance a merge request, the [codebase stewards](https://about.publiccode.net/roles/) of the Foundation for Public Code will audit the contribution for compliance with the Standard for Public Code.
+Every time a contribution is suggested to a codebase, for example through a merge request, the [codebase stewards](https://about.publiccode.net/roles/) of the Foundation for Public Code will audit the contribution for compliance with the Standard for Public Code.
 New contributions can only be adopted into the codebase after they have been approved as compliant with the Standard for Public Code, and have been reviewed by another contributor.

 The audit is presented as a review of the contribution.